 We would typically advise against sites like DealDash.com, as you need to be very lucky to be in the right place at the right time to score anything like the advertised deals.

-Anyone who is thinking of trying DealDash should beware that it’s incredibly high risk.
-While there’s a chance for a big payout, the odds are it won’t happen to you unless you have unlimited resources to buy bids and endless amounts of time to watch the clock.
+Anyone thinking of trying DealDash should beware that it's incredibly high risk.
+While there's a chance for a big payout, the odds are it won't happen to you.
+This is, of course, unless you have unlimited resources to buy bids and endless amounts of time to watch the clock.